 Letting the Future In Helping children who have been sexual abused

 Sexual abuse can ruin lives.
-Letting the Future In helps children who have been sexually abused to recover.
+Letting the Future In helps children who have been sexually abused.

 Many children and young people have told us they feel confused and upset about what has happened to them.